 The charges and costs of your current pension provider and the funds it is held in are competitive and do not warrant changing.

 The charges in your current pension plan are expensive which will have the effect of reducing your pension pot value.
 Cheaper options are available enabling your pension pot to grow faster and better offering increased funds for your retirement.
+Also the funds chosen for your pension may not be growing or may be left dormant so the funds are not producing good returns.
+Funds are similar to single stocks in that they may not always perform so switching funds is vital to keeping the pension pot growing and performing.

 You have established that you are not retiring to the UK or you are going to be offshore from the UK for 5 years or more.
 A Recognized Overseas Pension Scheme is a stronger alternative to keeping a UK pension.
 We will describe the benefits in the next section.